IAMLAB-TMU/FM_reliability_CBIR/ReadMe.md

 <br>
 First, ID Query patches are matched againt the ID Archive patches to find similar patches using Euclidean, cosine, and Hammind distances.
 Second, for the cross-scanner retrieval, OOD Query Patches are matched against the ID Archive to find the most similar patches using Euclidean, cosine, and Hammind distances.
 <br>
-All the results are saved in the "current working directory".
+All the results are saved in the "current working directory". <br>

 ## Slide-Level Retrieval
 **Given that all the Embeddings of Spatially corresponding ID and OOD patches are already extracted and stored with corresponding ID and OOD indices:**